the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Connectivity.rst

    Preview for the Matrix Editor

-From this interactive 2D display you can:
+The matrix editor allows you to :

-  - easily edit the connectivity weights or tract lengths matrix;
+  - easily edit the connectivity weights or tract lengths
-  - select a subset of the available nodes;
+  - select a subset of the available nodes
   - perform basic algebraic operations on that group; and
   - save the new version as a new connectivity matrix.

 The Connectivity datatype will be available in the Simulator area.

 .. hint::